loda-lang/loda-programs/programs/oeis/list6.md

 * [A314048](http://oeis.org/A314048) ([L26 program](314/A314048.asm)): Coordination sequence Gal.6.618.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314049](http://oeis.org/A314049) ([L15 program](314/A314049.asm)): Coordination sequence Gal.3.51.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314056](http://oeis.org/A314056) ([L39 program](314/A314056.asm)): Coordination sequence Gal.4.135.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314057](http://oeis.org/A314057) ([L32 program](314/A314057.asm)): Coordination sequence Gal.6.635.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314067](http://oeis.org/A314067) ([L21 program](314/A314067.asm)): Coordination sequence Gal.3.53.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314096](http://oeis.org/A314096) ([L05 program](314/A314096.asm)): Coordination sequence Gal.4.73.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314110](http://oeis.org/A314110) ([L26 program](314/A314110.asm)): Coordination sequence Gal.6.200.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.